 The physicians meet with other members of the health care team every morning and afternoon.
 This meeting is called "rounds".
 During rounds, the team develops a plan of care and reviews the patient's progress.
-In addition, they discuss and coordinate this plan with other members of the health care team as needed.
+The plan is implemented and coordinated in consultation with other medical teams and health professionals who are involved in a patient's care.

-Caring for patients in the CCTC requires the use of special monitoring equipment and the insertion of specialized catheters or devices.
+Caring for patients in the CCTC requires the use of special monitoring equipment and the insertion of catheters or devices.
 These are used to help diagnose, monitor and treat the patient's illness.
 Many of the devices used are invasive, meaning they must be inserted into the patient's body.
 All invasive treatments carry some risk, such as infection or bleeding.
 The potential benefit of inserting any device is always carefully weighed against any possible risk to the patient.
 Health care professionals in CCTC have received additional training in the use of specialized equipment.